-FSPs that subscribe to the Code of Banking Practice have an obligation to exercise the care and skill of a diligent and prudent lender.
-As a financial services licensee, the FSP will also have a statutory obligation to provide its services covered by the licence efficiently, honestly and fairly.
+Financial firms that subscribe to the Code of Banking Practice have an obligation to exercise the care and skill of a diligent and prudent lender.
+As a financial services licensee, the financial firm will also have a statutory obligation to provide its services covered by the licence efficiently, honestly and fairly.

-FSPs that subscribe to the Code of Banking Practice acknowledge their customers with special needs in clause seven, which states:
+Financial firms that subscribe to the Code of Banking Practice acknowledge their customers with special needs in clause seven, which states: